Bedrock Law represents creditors, debt buyers, and licensed collection agencies in debt recovery litigation, FDCPA defense, and regulatory compliance.

 The federal Fair Debt Collection Practices Act and state-law analogues — including California's Rosenthal Act, New York's article 29-H, and similar statutes in other jurisdictions — give consumers a private right of action against collectors that violate the statutes' substantive requirements.
-The firm prosecutes affirmative claims on behalf of consumers and defends creditors and collection agencies against such claims in state and federal court.
+The firm defends creditors, debt buyers, and licensed collection agencies against these claims in state and federal court, both on counterclaims arising from collection actions and on standalone consumer suits.

 A judgment is only the beginning of recovery.
 We assist judgment creditors with wage garnishments, bank levies, third-party debtor examinations, real-property judgment liens, keeper levies, sister-state judgment domestication, and judgment renewal proceedings to preserve enforceability under the law of the rendering jurisdiction.